The Castle History

 In 2013 Swinton Park submitted a planning application for a dedicated Spa, Health Club and Brasserie, to be built adjacent to the hotel.

 Children enjoy an indoor play area, bicycles and baby bike seats, goody bags on arrival, a children’s menu, an outdoor play area, and acres of space to let off steam.
-There is also a baby listening service, with cots, z beds and sofa beds in suites.
-Children’s Cookery Courses run at Half Terms and (for private groups) throughout the year and during holidays Easter Egg Hunts, Halloween Trails and Santa at Swinton are also regular events.
+There are also cots, z beds and sofa beds in suites.
+Children’s Cookery Courses run at Half Terms and (for private groups) throughout the year and during holidays Easter and Halloween Nature Trails and Santa at Swinto’s Bivouac are also regular events.
 The Druid’s Temple and café at swinton Bivouac, Pony Trekking Centre and Family Falconry Experience at the Bird of Prey Centre are also very popular with families.

 The hotel’s commitment to reducing its carbon emissions and cutting power consumption (with the installation of a carbon neutral wood-chip boiler and an eco-friendly laundry) have been recognized with awards for “Best Business Initiative” at the 2007 Yorkshire and Humber Microgeneration Awards and from the Forestry Commission for “exemplary stewardship” of its woodlands, in 2009 the Green Business Award at the Yorkshire Rural Awards and in 2013 the national Green Tourism Award (Gold) Award and Three Star Sustainability Champion status award from the Sustainable Restaurant Association.

 Gardens and Events